Add SNMPv3 users

 Note

-For all passwords, the length must be 256 characters or less.
+For all passwords, the length must be 256 characters or fewer.

 If you selected Clear Text as the Encrypt Password Type, repeat the password in the Confirm field.